 3. Get the Watering Frequency Right for Your Rhododendrons

-Water rhododendrons a few times a week since rhododendrons have shallow roots that can easily dry out.
+Water rhododendrons once a week since rhododendrons have shallow roots that can easily dry out.
 They need moist but well-drained soil.

 4. Fertilize Your Rhododendrons Sparingly